basecom/FixturesPlugin/docs/installation.md

             tags: ['basecom.fixture']
 ```

-This will detect any class that inherits the `Basecom\FixturePlugin\Fixture` class and add the `basecom.fixture` tag automatically.
-See the [Symfony Documentation](#todo) for more in-depth information.
+This configuration will automatically detect any class that inherits from the `Basecom\FixturePlugin\Fixture` class and add the `basecom.fixture` tag.
+For more detailed information, refer to the [Symfony Documentation](https://symfony.com/doc/current/service_container/tags.html).

 ### Tag each fixture individually
-Alternatively you can also tag each fixture class individually.
-In this case the steps are quite similar.
-After you [create your fixture](#todo), you'll need to add the Fixture to your `services.yaml` file (either in your specific plugin / bundle or the shop itself) and add the tag `basecom.fixture` to it:
+Alternatively, you can tag each fixture class individually.
+The steps are similar to the automatic tagging method.
+After you [create your fixture](/writing/first-fixture), you'll need to add the fixture to your `services.yaml` file (either within your specific plugin/bundle or the shop itself) and add the `basecom.fixture` tag to it:

 ```yaml
 services: